 Italian-American history is Brooklyn man’s passion

 When Raymond Guarini was growing up in Bay Ridge, one his favorite places to eat was Cono’s, an Italian restaurant on Fifth Avenue.
 “My family used to eat there all the time.
 We had wonderful memories of great meals we had there.
-But it closed a long time ago,” he told the Brooklyn Eagle.
+But it closed a long time ago,” he said.

 As his favorite restaurants and shops started to close, Guarini, a 38-year-old brokerage firm managing director, started thinking about ways to document the past and boost Italian-American pride.
 “I realized that my kids would never know the beautiful neighborhood we grew up in,” he said.

 So he started taking pictures of Brooklyn neighborhoods and talking to people about their memories of their favorite spots.

 And so Italian Enclaves, a website for history buffs whose interests are rooted in the Mediterranean, was born.

 Guarini has also taken it upon himself to study Italian-American communities across the U.S., how they formed, what life was like there and how they started to disappear.

 Italian Enclaves has a Facebook page and an Instagram that has been known to break news.
 The group’s Facebook page was the first to report the news that Our Lady of Guadalupe Catholic Academy in Bensonhurst would close.
 The school, which educated generations of children for 90 years, is slated to close in June.